Allemansrätten (the Right of Public access)

 Mobile phones MobiltelefonNormally you should be able to use your own mobile phone from your home country, if it is not locked to a certain network.
 If possible, the International Office will offer you a SIM card free of charge when you arrive.

 You can pick up your doctor’s prescription and buy other healthcare products at every pharmacy in Sweden.
-Some non-prescription drugs can be bought at grocery stores and supermarkets.
+Some non-prescription drugs can be bought at grocery stores and supermarkets - you may be asked to show your ID as there is a minimum age of 18 to buy most of them.
 Pharmacies are spread all over town in Linköping and Norrköping – check the closest pharmacy for specific opening hours.

 Public holidays Helgdagar